spyder-ide/spyder/README.md

 * **Editor**

-    Multi-language editor with function/class browser, code analysis features (pyflakes and pylint are currently supported), code completion, horizontal and vertical splitting, and goto definition.
+    Work efficiently in a multi-language editor with a function/class browser, real-time code analysis tools (`pyflakes`, `pylint`, and `pycodestyle`), automatic code completion (`jedi` and `rope`),
+    horizontal/vertical splitting, and go-to-definition.

 * **Interactive console**

-    IPython consoles with workspace and debugging support to instantly evaluate the code written in the Editor.
+    Multiple IPython consoles with workspace and debugging support to instantly evaluate the code written in the Editor.
-    Spyder consoles also come with Matplotlib figures integration.
+    Spyder consoles also come with full Matplotlib integration.

 * **Documentation viewer**

-    Show documentation for any class or function call made either in the Editor or a Console.
+    Render documentation in real-time with Sphinx for any class or function, whether external or user-created from either the Editor or a Console.

 * **Variable explorer**

-    Explore variables created during the execution of a file.
-Editing them is also possible with several GUI based editors, like a dictionary and Numpy array ones.
+    Inspect any variables, functions or objects created during your session.
+    Editing and interaction is supported with many common types, including numeric/strings/bools, Python lists/tuples/dictionaries, dates/timedeltas,
+    Numpy arrays, Pandas index/series/dataframes, PIL/Pillow images, and more.

+* **Development tools**

+    Examine your code with the static analyzer, trace its execution with the interactive debugger, measure its performance with the profiler, and keep things organized with project support and a builtin file explorer.

 * **Find in files**

     Search for queries across multiple files in your project, with full support for regular expressions.

-* **File explorer**

-    Interact with your filesystem from within the IDE.

 * **History log**